 range of industries including oil and gas, maritime, construction, accounting and finance, logistics, retail, real estate, automotive engineering, and many others.

-Here are four examples of training seminars I can offer.
+Here are five examples of the types of training I have been involved in.

 Since my first degree was